nabsie/Horiseon_refactor/README.md

 Homework 1 Readme file
 ## Description
 For this assignment I changed:
 * The html to follow semantic html.
-For example, I added in header and footer tags along with changing div tags to nav tags or section tags.
+For example, I added in header and footer tags along with changing div tags to nav tags or main or section tags.

 * I also added alt attributes to the images to make them descriptive on screen readers